Kentucky Trivia ● Kentucky Tweets

-October 15, 1883, Marshal Ambrose Wilson, Sadieville Police Department, was shot and killed while attempting to break up a disturbance at a local saloon.
+October 15, 1883, Marshal Ambrose Wilson, Sadieville Police Department, died while attempting to break up a disturbance at a local saloon.
 He had taken one of the men outside and was attempting to persuade him to go home when the man produced a gun and opened fire, striking Marshal Wilson three times.

 October 15, 1904, Kentucky State College (UK) beat Berea College 42-0 in Lexington.
 Coached by Fred Schacht in his first of two years, the team went 9-1 for the year.
 Coach Schacht’s tenure included a 15-4-1 record.

-Localtonians wishes a Happy Birthday to Hindman native Carl D. Perkins born in 1912.
-Mr. Perkins attended Hindman High School, Caney Junior College (now Alice Lloyd College) and U of L Law School.
-Perkins did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, where he was the only yes vote from Kentucky.
+Localtonians wish a Happy Birthday to Hindman native Carl D. Perkins born in 1912.
+Mr. Perkins attended Hindman High School, Caney Junior College (now Alice Lloyd College), and U of L Law School.
+Congressman Perkins did not sign the 1956 Southern Manifesto and voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, where he was the only yes vote from Kentucky.

-Localtonains wishes a Happy Birthday to Guitarist Mickey Baker, born in Louisville in 1925.
-In 1936, he entered an orphanage at the age of 11 and ran away, traveling the U.S. The orphanage eventually quit looking for him, and at the age of 16, he stayed in New York City.
-He found work as a laborer and then a dishwasher.
-But after hanging out in the pool halls of 26th Street, he gave up work to become a full-time pool shark.
-At 19, Baker decided to change his life, and thus his signature riffs that helped push rhythm & blues into rock & roll.
+Localtonians wish a Happy Birthday to Louisville native Guitarist Mickey Baker, born in 1925.
+In 1936, he entered an orphanage at 11 and ran away, traveling the U.S. The orphanage eventually quit looking for him, and at 16, he stayed in New York City.
+He washed dishes, hung out in the pool halls of 26th Street, and soon gave up working to become a full-time pool shark.
+Then, at 19, Baker decided to change his life and started playing music and created his signature riffs that helped push rhythm & blues into rock & roll.

-October 15, 1932, Policeman Blucher Soyars, Russellville Police Department, and Special Agent Frank Mather, of the U.S. Bureau of Alcohol, Tobacco and Firearms, were accidentally shot and killed during a case of mistaken identity.
+October 15, 1932, Policeman Blucher Soyars, Russellville Police Department, and Special Agent Frank Mather, of the U.S. Bureau of Alcohol, Tobacco and Firearms, accidentally got shot and died during a case of mistaken identity.

-Thursday, October 15, 1936, at 1:53 p.m., a spotted pony carrying outrider Joe Moran stepped into the plowed dirt and led eight prancing thoroughbreds in the first post parade at Keeneland Racecourse.
-Royal Raiment wins the $1,000 allowance for two-year-old fillies.
-The grey filly was owned by John Jay Whitney, trained by J.W.
-Healy and ridden by John Gilbert.
-The first day featured seven races worth a total purse prize of $7,380.
-Eight thousand people were in attendance on the first day and wagered $74,639.
+Localtonians wish a Happy Birthday to Keeneland, born on Thursday, October 15, 1936, at 1:53 p.m.
+At this time, a spotted pony carrying outrider Joe Moran stepped into the plowed dirt and led eight prancing thoroughbreds in the 1st post parade at Keeneland Racecourse.
+Royal Raiment won the $1,000 allowance for two-year-old fillies.
+John Jay Whitney owned the grey filly, J.W.
+Healy trained, and John Gilbert rode the winner.
+The 1st day featured seven races worth a total purse prize of $7,380, where 8,000 fans wagered $74,639.

-Kentucky Trivia: Paid attendance for that first nine-day fall meet totaled 25,337.
-The first year was a moderate success for the Keeneland Association.
+Kentucky Trivia: Paid attendance for the 1st nine-day fall meet totaled 25,337.
+The 1st year was a moderate success for the Keeneland Association.
 The financial statement for the year, however, revealed a net loss of $3.47.

-October 15, 1957, Chief of Police Willard Cash Milstead, Princeton Police Department, was shot and killed by a man while he and another officer were placing a second suspect under arrest at the scene of a domestic disturbance.
+October 15, 1957, Chief of Police Willard Cash Milstead, Princeton Police Department, died by a man’s gunshot while he and another officer were placing a second suspect under arrest at the scene of a domestic disturbance.
 The other officer shot and killed the suspect.

-October 15, 1959, at 31,500 feet above the farming community of Hardinsburg at 6:40 p.m.
-(CST) two U.S. Airforce aircraft collided.
-The resulting collision generated an intense fireball seen up to 150 miles away in Cincinnati and Indiana.
-The aircraft remains landed two miles from each other.
+6:40 p.m.
+(CST), October 15, 1959, at 31,500 feet above the farming community of Hardinsburg, two U.S. Airforce aircraft collided.
+The collision generated an intense fireball seen 150 miles away in Cincinnati and Indiana and landed two miles from each other.
 The KC-135 landed near the farm of Mrs. Ruby Jones and Mr. Briscoll Thurman’s farmhouse.
-The main portion of the B-52 hit the ground near the Whitier farm; with other significant wreckage on the Reason Sebastian farm near the village of McQuady.
+The main portion of the B-52 hit the ground near the Whitier Farm, with other significant wreckage on the Reason Sebastian Farm near the village of McQuady.